Świna

-The German Empire dammed and deepened the straits from 1874-1880 to create the Kaiserfahrt (Piast canal).
-It connects the northern part of the Świna directly with the Szczecin Lagoon and the Pomeranian harbor of Szczecin (Stettin).
+The German Empire dammed and deepened the straits from 1874 to 1880 to create the Kaiserfahrt (Piast canal).
+It connects the northern part of the Świna directly with the Szczecin Lagoon and the Pomeranian harbor of Szczecin.
 The straits thus gained importance as a direct waterway to the industrial city.
 The territory along the straits' path was transferred from Germany to Poland following World War II.